• Skip to primary navigation

 This unconventional biscuit ingredient seems really strange at first glance, but it gives these biscuits a very tender texture.
 Mayonnaise is simply an emulsion of eggs and oil.
 The fat content of mayonnaise is able to replace the butter in this recipe.

 Since it isn’t solid, the mayonnaise can be easily stirred into the flour rather than having to be cut in like butter.
-This eliminates a step from the recipe and makes it very quick and easy to put together.
+This eliminates a step from the traditional biscuit recipe and makes it very quick and easy to put together.

 A biscuit cut apart with butter spread on top.